 We need to make our overall communications more vibrant and energetic to fit in with our new brand identity.
 Success from this shoot would be twenty really different, timeless images that we can use over the next 3 years in all our communications.

-Show the photographer how you will implement their photos
+Show them how you will use the photos

-Showing your photographer how you will use their photos allows them to be creatively involved in the project and help design photos that are fit for purpose.
+Showing your photographer your charity's website and showing them how you will use their photos allows them to be creatively involved in the project and help design photos that are fit for purpose.
 It’s more satisfying for them and you will get much better results.
 For example:

 Here is our website, see how the case study images need to be landscape photos of individuals and how they’ll be quite small on mobile.
 We need people’s faces to be clearly visible.